-Regular broadcasting was suspended at 6:00 p.m. to warn of the impending crest, requesting volunteers, facilitating messages and urging evacuation of low ares.
+Mass media in the metropolitan areas had both positive and negative effects with regard to alerting the public.
+Very few organizations initiated contact with radio or television stations.
+However, stations picked up flood information rapidly, and several of them switched to full-time flood coverage during the warning period.
 Use of mobile units, "roving reporters," and a variety of other methods provided stations with a plethora of detail on the expected flood.
 A great deal of this information was broadcast immediately after its reception.
 While much of it was valid, a substantial segment of the information was not authentic.
 The time pressure, the enormity of the disaster agent, the uncommon occurrence of this type of situation, and a number of other pressures -- combined with the difficulty of validating any information during the warning period, caused nearly all stations to broadcast at least some misinformation.

 As it developed in Denver and Pueblo, confirmation was the most crucial problem in the warning process.
 Residents received a confused picture of the situation.
 This was due, in part, to the lack of accurate information which was received by the warning agencies and the mass media; and, in part, due to the great variety of sources which were releasing information.
-A resident in the threatened area could have been warned by a number of governmental organizations and three or four different radio stations, all of which could have presented different pictures of the flood danger and with different instructions concerning what action should be taken.
+A resident in the threatened area could have been warned by a number of governmental organizations and three or four different radio stations, all of which could have presented him with different pictures of the flood danger and with different instructions concerning what action should be taken.
 In addition to erratic and contradictory information releases, confirmation was confused by the fact that the environmental factors were not particularly threatening in either city.
 In Denver the sky was relatively clear and the sun was shining, and in neither city did the river appear dangerous.
-The flood rose with exceptional speed.
+The floods rose with exceptional speed.
 As little as an hour before the arrival of the crest, there was no way of telling that a flood was imminent by looking at the river in question.
 The difficulty of confirmation may also have contributed to the lack of response by the public and to the fact that spectators milled around in a number of dangerous areas.

-Extended Marning: Greeley and Las Animas
+Extended Warning: Greeley and Las Animas

 There are some similarities between Greeley and Las Animas.
 Both communities are somewhat isolated from metropolitan areas, and both are agriculturally oriented.
 In terms of their experience with the floods of June 1965, they both received extended warnings, and neither community suffered any real damage as a result of the floods.
-In Greeley, responsibile officials were warned 16 hours before the South Platte River crested, and 24 hours before the Cache La Poudre River crested.
+In Greeley, responsible officials were warned 16 hours before the South Platte River crested, and 24 hours before the Cache La Poudre River crested.
 Las Animas had almost 48 hours advance notice before the arrival of the Arkansas River crest.

 While the communities had sufficient warning for adequate preparation for the expected floods, officials in both towns experienced great difficulty in obtaining accurate information.
 In Greeley, information from an official state source was found to be grossly erroneous in its estimate of the arrival of the expected Platte flood.
-In Las Animas, inaccurate information from a state official precipated a premature evacuation and delayed the decision to sandbag the dikes.
+In Las Animas, inaccurate information from a state official precipitated a premature evacuation and delayed the decision to sandbag the dikes.